-Sales Development Specialist, Jennifer Aldinger enjoys the flexibile schedule that MarketLauncher provides her but it is the desire to achieve results for her clients that keeps her learning and growing everyday.
+Sales Manager, Jennifer Aldinger enjoys the flexibile schedule that MarketLauncher provides her but it is the desire to achieve results for her clients that keeps her learning and growing everyday.
 She's tenacious and knowledgable and loves learning all she can about her clients and the products or services they provide.
 Her natural way of making people feel comfortable with every phone call and her quest for more knowledge is the cornerstone of her success at ML.

 Here's a peek into Jennifer's world as a working mom and a leading producer of the Sales Development Specialist team.